On the membership of two-variable Rational Inner Functions in spaces of Dirichlet-type: Proofs of the main results

 Summing up we obtain the desired equivalence. \end{proof} \begin{remark} One can immediately observe the following implication.
 If $f\in \mathcal{D}_{1,1,\alpha}(\mathbb{D}^2)$ then $f\in \mathfrak{D}_{\frac{\alpha}{2}}(\mathbb{D}^2).$ \end{remark} To see this, we apply the geometric-arithmetic mean inequality to get

 These two observations now allow us to prove Corollaries \ref{anisotropicchar} and \ref{sufficient0}.

-Let us here provide the proof of Theorem \ref{derivativedirichlet}
+Let us here provide the proof of Theorem \ref{derivativedirichlet}.

-\begin{proof} (Proof of Theorem \ref{derivativedirichlet}) From our assumption on the bidegree of $p$, the function $\varphi_{\zeta_2}(z_1)$ is a single Blaschke factor in the $z_1-$variable , that is for some $\lambda\in\mathbb{T}.$ This, in turn, implies that Now we will calculate the $\mathcal{D}_{n,m}-$norm of $\varphi.$ By the Rudin-Forelli estimates,
+\begin{proof}[Proof of Theorem \ref{derivativedirichlet}] From our assumption on the bidegree of $p$, the function $\varphi_{\zeta_2}(z_1)$ is a single Blaschke factor in the $z_1-$variable , that is for some $\lambda\in\mathbb{T}.$ This, in turn, implies that Now we will calculate the $\mathcal{D}_{n,m}-$norm of $\varphi.$ By the Rudin-Forelli estimates,

 with the last integral converging if and only if $n<1+\frac{1}{2K}$.
 This implies that we have divergence of the integral whenever we take derivatives of order $n\geq 2$.
-On the other hand, assuming that $p$ is either of bidegree $(1,k)$ or $(k,1)$ for a positive integer $k>1,$ and $\varphi\in\mathcal{D}_{n,m},$ then the above estimates reveal that $n<2$ and $m<2$, making the condition necessary.
+On the other hand, assuming that $p$ is either of bidegree $(1,k)$ or $(k,1)$ for a positive integer $k>1,$ and $\varphi\in\mathcal{D}_{n,m},$ then the above estimates reveal that $n<2$ and $m<2$ respectively to each case, making the condition necessary.
 This observation finishes the proof. \end{proof}